MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-G-Occupational-Safety-Health-Research-Related-Activities/part-88-World-Trade-Center-Health-Program/section-88.15.md

 (14) Malignant neoplasm of the female breast.

+(15) Malignant neoplasms of corpus uteri and uterus, part unspecified.

-(15) Malignant neoplasm of the ovary.
+(16) Malignant neoplasm of the ovary.

-(16) Malignant neoplasm of the prostate.
+(17) Malignant neoplasm of the prostate.

-(17) Malignant neoplasm of the urinary bladder.
+(18) Malignant neoplasm of the urinary bladder.

-(18) Malignant neoplasm of the kidney.
+(19) Malignant neoplasm of the kidney.

-(19) Malignant neoplasms of the renal pelvis; ureter; and other urinary organs.
+(20) Malignant neoplasms of the renal pelvis; ureter; and other urinary organs.

-(20) Malignant neoplasms of the eye and orbit.
+(21) Malignant neoplasms of the eye and orbit.

-(21) Malignant neoplasm of the thyroid.
+(22) Malignant neoplasm of the thyroid.

-(22) Malignant neoplasms of the blood and lymphoid tissues (including, but not limited to, lymphoma, leukemia, and myeloma).
+(23) Malignant neoplasms of the blood and lymphoid tissues (including, but not limited to, lymphoma, leukemia, and myeloma).

-(23) *Childhood cancers:* any type of cancer diagnosed in a person less than 20 years of age.
+(24) \>Childhood cancers: any type of cancer diagnosed in a person less than 20 years of age.

-(24) *Rare cancers:* any type of cancer1 that occurs in less than 15 cases per 100,000 persons per year in the United States.
+(25) Rare cancers: any type of cancer1 that occurs in less than 15 cases per 100,000 persons per year in the United States.

 1 Based on 2005-2009 average annual data age-adjusted to the 2000 U.S. population. *See* Glenn Copeland, Andrew Lake, Rick Firth, *et al.* (eds), *Cancer in North America: 2005-2009.
 Volume One: Combined Cancer Incidence for the United States, Canada and North America,* Springfield, IL: North American Association of Central Cancer Registries, Inc., June 2012.